 7. Make Healthier Choices

+It is important for seniors to make healthier choices for the benefit of their overall health.
 Seniors who smoke or drink excessively may make a New Year’s resolution to quit.
 Too much alcohol has a negative impact on health, increasing seniors’ risks of falls and injuries, making sleeping more difficult, interfering with medications, and causing feelings of depression.

 Smoking is similarly disastrous for health, leading to conditions like heart disease or cancer.
-It is never too late for older adults to cease smoking.
+It is never too late for older adults to stop smoking.
 Quitting allows seniors to breathe easier, enjoy more energy, sleep better, and reduce the risk of developing several health problems.

 Latest posts by Assisting Hands (see all)